danmysak/reling/README.md

 ReLing also enables you to view a [list](#listing-content) of all generated texts and dialogues and their associated [exam histories](#exam-history).

-Optionally, the system can vocalize sentences in both the source and target languages and accept your responses via voice.
+Optionally, the system can vocalize sentences in both the source and target languages and accept your responses via voice or image capture.

 ## Table of Contents<a id="table-of-contents"></a>